Nu in Studio Skoop

 Ontvang wekelijks de programmatie in je mailbox

-This Viewpoint Documentary Film Festival screening session features 3 films.
-All films are in English and/or have English subtitles.
+This Ghent International Short Film Festival screening session features 7 short films, and will be followed by a free drink at the cosy Studio Skoop Café.
+All films are in English OR have English subtitles.